Legal Advice for Refugee — 13 results

 As arefugee,do not necessarily needan EADissued by theUSCIS to prove eligibility to work in theUSA.
 If the USCIS granted asylum officeasylum automatically start processing your EAD, do not... more

-Written by attorney Carl Shusterman, almost 4 years ago.
+Written by attorney Carl Shusterman, about 4 years ago.

 How Do I Apply to Get Derivative Asylum or Refugee or Status for my spouse?